NEONScience/NEON-Data-Skills/_posts/2014-07-12-1_Lidar-Point-Cloud-Online-Data-Viz-Activity.md

 {% include _images_nolink.html url="../../images/classification_Colorization2.png" description="Set the colorization to 'classified' and then adjust the intensity blending to view the points, colored by ground and non-ground classification." %}

+## 4. Spend Some Time Exploring - Do you See Any Trees?
+Finally, spend some time exploring the data. what features do you see in this dataset?
+What does the topography look like?
+Is the site flat?
+Hilly?
+Mountainous?
+What do the lidar data tell you, just upon initial inspection?

 ##Summary
 *	The plas.io online point cloud viewer allows you to quickly view and explore lidar data point clouds.